 - Jitter - the variation in the delay of received packets

 - Avg.
 Loss - the average amount of packet loss, that is the percentage of packets that fail to arrive at their destination

 - Max Loss - the max amount of packet loss, that is the max percentage of packets that fail to arrive at their destination

 The Zoom Rooms portion of the dashboard lets you know the type of configuration a room has, its passcode, and more importantly its current availability for others to use for their meetings.
-If you have Zoom Rooms Health Status Notifications enabled, you will also be able to see any issues with your rooms indicated by a warning icon next to the "Current Status".
+If you have Zoom Rooms Health Status Notifications enabled, you can quickly identify any issues under the health column.
+Click on the room name to see more details.

 The CRC portion of the Zoom Dashboard allows you to see total number of CRC ports being used on the account.
 The max shows maximum concurrent ports being used in that hour, while total shows total H.323/SIP connections in that hour.

-The Webinars section is quite similar to meetings.
+The Webinars section is similar to meetings.
 You can see live webinars in progress as well as past webinars.
 All of the same information from for participants in meetings will be shown for panelists in the webinar.
 For attendees, you can see a list of basic information, such as their name, device, IP address, location, network type, device, time they joined/left, and the leave reason.